 Thas non-trivial destruction -- End Note

-- The lifetime of an object with a type that has non-trivial destruction, and which is not moved, ends at the end of the block scope it is declared in, as per rule 6.
-Otherwise the lifetime ends at the last point the object is used or to the end of the lifetime the object is borrowed, whichever is longest.
+- The lifetime of an object with automatic lifetime ends at the last point the object is used or to the end of the lifetime the object is borrowed, whichever is longest.

 - The lifetime of a temporary object ends after the full expression which creates it, unless the object is borrowed.
 The lifetime of a borrowed temporary object is the length of the lifetime it is borrowed for.